Sousastep/sousastep/SousaFX/.docs/_sources/content/mainenv.rst.txt

 - Main

-   Envelope sensitivity.
+   Adjusts the overall envelope sensitivity.

 - Freq

-   The frequency to boost.
+   Sets the frequency to boost.

 - Boost